CLSK Collar Strategy

 - What is a collar on CLSK?

 - A collar on CLSK is the collar strategy applied to CLSK (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With CLSK stock trading near $13.27, the strikes shown on this page are snapped to the nearest listed CLSK chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CLSK stock at $12.07 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CLSK chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are CLSK collar max profit and max loss calculated?